Best RV Water Filter Systems 2024 - How to Choose an RV Water Filter System for Your Water Conditions

 • Enjoy better tasting water with this high quality submicron coconut shell carbon block filter cartridge

-• Reduces dirt, sediment, chlorine, chloramine, VOCs (volatile organic chemicals), THMs (trihalomethanes), MTBE (methyl tertiary butyl ether), offensive taste/odors, lead, and cysts.
+• Reduces dirt, sediment, chlorine, VOCs (volatile organic chemicals), THMs (trihalomethanes), MTBE (methyl tertiary butyl ether), offensive taste/odors, lead, and cysts.
 Also reduces offensive tastes and odors including common mouldy, earthy, or fishy ones

 • Quick, easy, sanitary installation